xfnw/vulpforth/README.md

-note that zip includes modification times. if you care about reproducible builds, run `files.zip` through something like [strip-nondeterminism]. there is also no release counterpart for the zipapp since the debug symbols are inconsequential compared to the size of statically including libc. however, if you wish to squeeze out a smaller binary, use musl libc and sstrip `vulpforthzip`. both of these should be done *before* `vulpforthzip` and `files.zip` get concatenated into `vulpforth.zip`. these steps are automatically done by the included flake's `zip` output.
+note that zip includes modification times. if you care about reproducible builds, run `files.zip` through something like [strip-nondeterminism]. if you wish to squeeze out a smaller binary, use musl libc and sstrip `vulpforthzip`. both of these should be done *before* `vulpforthzip` and `files.zip` get concatenated into `vulpforth.zip`. these steps are automatically done by the included flake's `zip` output.

 [strip-nondeterminism]: https://salsa.debian.org/reproducible-builds/strip-nondeterminism